christensenacademy/christensen-academy/modules/beginning-actionscript/textpage/textpage.md

 trace("Hello World");
 trace(3);

-//here's how to make a function with a Strig as a parameter function thankYou(recipient:String):void
+//here's how to make a function with a String as a parameter function thankYou(recipient:String):void
 {
   trace("Thank you, " + recipient);